BAMresearch/ExtPybis/README.md

 ## Motivation

-ExtPybis is a drop-in extension of the [Pybis](https://pypi.org/project/PyBIS/) library meant for improving data synchronisation with an openBIS datastore.
+ExtPybis is an extension of the [Pybis](https://pypi.org/project/PyBIS/) library meant for improving data synchronisation with an openBIS datastore.

 ## Glossary